When Feedback Hurts: How to Handle Criticism as a Writer

 AutoCrit is an awareness tool.
 Its job isn’t to tell you that you’re wrong, or that your writing is bad; its job is to point out possibilities for improvement.
 When you embrace the process, each report is a revelation.
 You may discover that you use too many adverbs in your dialogue tags, for instance.
 That doesn’t mean your writing sucks, it means you just learned a cool new trick!
 You’ll be alert for those pesky adverbs, and you’ll start striking them from your work before they even creep in.
 Bingo!
 You’ve just become a better writer.

 Are you ready to learn some cool new things about your writing?
 AutoCrit, the world’s only online manuscript editor exclusively for fiction writers, will help you learn about your writing quirks and improve as it helps you edit.
-Give AutoCrit a try for free!
+Give AutoCrit a try now!

 Becoming a successful writer is about being open to feedback, but confident enough in your artistic vision not to be blown about by every critical wind.
 Trust yourself, trust the process, and learn from your mistakes.
 Once you learn how to handle criticism, you’ll become a better writer with each revision.